Wisc-HCI/panda-primitives-control/README.md

 # PandaFCI
+**This repository has been archived as we have split it into 2 different ROS packages to enable modularity.
+Please use [PandaController](https://github.com/Wisc-HCI/PandaController) and [panda_ros](https://github.com/Wisc-HCI/panda_ros) instead.**

+---

 Welcome to PandaFCI!
 This is a set of interfaces for controlling the Panda robot in real time through Franka Control Interface.
 It allows both real-time control (1kHz) and ros support (in cartesian space and joint space, both in position and velocity).

 ## 1. Prequisites